 - UPDATE Jan 2021: I think this soil alone can get too heavy and compressed over time.
 This year, I am adding peat moss, perlite and a bit of compost to it.

-- UPDATE Apr 2022: I decide to add Chicken manure to this soil.
+- UPDATE Apr 2022: I decided to add Chicken manure to this soil.
 Plus I noticed that with peat moss in it, the soil really compacted in a year, so I have to add more.

 - Sprouts Farmers Market seed rack (usually by the entrance), Botanical Interests brand.
 Good experience so far, can’t complain.